MANU-CHAUHAN/eva5/S6-part2/README.md

 # S7 EVA5

-The session was about modularizing the previous code for Batch Normalization and Regularization effects and topics covered were:
+The session was about modularizing the previous code for Batch Normalization and Regularization effects.
->Normal Convolutions

->Pointwise Convolutions

->Concept of Channels

->Receptive Field

->Checkerboard Issue

->Atrous or Dilated Convolutions

->Dense Problems

->Deconvolutions or Transpose Convolutions

->Pixel Shuffle Algorithm (SKIPPED)

->Depthwise Separable Convolution

->Spatially Separable Convolution (SKIPPED)

->Grouped Convolutions

 **Overfitting** is a phenomenon that occurs when a machine learning or statistics model is tailored to a particular dataset and is unable to generalise to other datasets.
 This usually happens in complex models, like deep neural networks.